 A plugin is a piece of software that displays internet content that Firefox is not designed to display.
 This usually includes video, audio, online games and presentations that are made in patented formats.
 Plugins are created and distributed by the companies that make those patented formats.
-Some common plugins are Adobe Flash, Apple QuickTime, and Microsoft Silverlight.
+Some common plugins are Adobe Flash and Microsoft Silverlight.

 What is a crash?

 A crash happens when a piece of software abruptly stops working.
 Plugins sometimes crash for various reasons, and cause Firefox to crash along with it.
-For more information about Firefox crashes, see Firefox crashes - Troubleshoot, prevent and get help fixing crashes.
+For more information about Firefox crashes, see Troubleshoot Firefox crashes (closing or quitting unexpectedly).
 Some plugins load separately from Firefox, allowing Firefox to stay open if the plugin crashes.